Who's been there?

 Buy it nowContent editor

 Would you like to know if a hedgehog is visiting your garden?
 These nocturnal creatures tend to keep a low profile and detecting their presence can be tricky.
-But there are a few signs to look out for that will indicate a hog has made itself at home.
+Look out for these signs that a hog has made itself at home.

-It may not be particularly pleasant, but one of the best ways to tell if a hedgehog is around is to keep an eye out for its poo.
-Hedgehog droppings can vary depending on what they have been eating, but have a few common characteristics:
+It may not be pleasant, but one of the best ways to tell if a hedgehog is around is to keep an eye out for its poo.
+Look in areas where they will have been foraging for food, like lawns and playing fields.
+Droppings can vary depending on what they've been eating, but are usually:

 Trees can help hedgehogs.
-Research has found that hogs, and a range of other mammals, are more likely to be found in urban areas with tree cover.
+Research has found that hogs and other mammals are more likely to be found in urban areas with tree cover.

 Another way to detect hedgehogs is to find their paw prints.
 Hedgehogs have five toes on each foot, although sometimes only four are visible on their tracks.
 The front feet are wide and can resemble tiny human hands, while the back feet are longer and narrower.
-A hog’s tracks are normally between 2 to 3cm wide.
+Hog tracks are normally 2-3cm wide.

 Look for hedgehog tracks in mud and other soft ground.
 You can even buy or create a hedgehog footprint tunnel, which is one of the easiest ways to tell if a hog is in the area.
 Visit the Hedgehog Street website to learn more about how tunnels work.

-Other than poo and tracks, hedgehogs rarely leave any signs of their presence.
-However, if you’re out at night you may hear them before you see them.
+Other than poo and tracks, hedgehogs rarely leave behind any signs of their presence, but if you’re out at night you may hear them.
 Hogs can be surprisingly noisy creatures, producing a variety of strange sounds.
 Listen out for the ‘huffing’ noise that males make as they attempt to woo a female during the mating season.

 Learn how to track elusive woodland animals with our poos and clues swatch book